jesshill/CSU-2025FA-DSCI-510-001_LINUX_as_a_computational_platform/Modules/Week4/4-6_Custom_Commands.md

 - If it didn't work, don't fret.
 It is possible your system does not store its bash program in /bin/bash.
 To check this, type which $SHELL.
 Replace whatever is displayed to the screen within the code in place of `/bin/bash`.
 Try again.
 - There are many more ways of executing chmod.
 Some of these are very intuitive and may be easier to learn.
 Please read Chapter9 of the text book to see these alternative techniques.

-You can also use alphabetic change codes!
+You can also use **alphabetic change codes**!
+There are many allowable syntaxes for changecodes.

 ```
 chmod u+x file.sh #allow the user/owner to execute file.sh